| Date and Time | Title | Important Information | Description | Location | Instructor | Hours | Available/Capacity/Waitlist |

 Reserve Seat

 | This is a condensed, fast-paced course.
-You will be able to receive college credit for completing this 5-week, 100% online course. | This course introduces various types of automatic sprinklers, standpipes, fire alarm systems, and fixed and portable extinguishing systems referenced in NFPA standard 25, including their operation, installation, and maintenance.
+You will be able to receive college credit for completing this 4-week, 100% online course.
+Textbook for Course: Fire Protection Systems, 3rd Ed., ISBN: 9781284180138 | This course introduces various types of automatic sprinklers, standpipes, fire alarm systems, and fixed and portable extinguishing systems referenced in NFPA standard 25, including their operation, installation, and maintenance.
 Topics include wet and dry systems, testing and maintenance, water supply requirements, fire detection and alarm systems, including application, testing, and maintenance of Halon, carbon dioxide, dry chemical, and special extinguishing agents utilized in fixed and portable systems.
 Upon completion, students should be able to demonstrate a working knowledge of sprinkler and alarm systems, both fixed and portable, including appropriate application, operation, inspection, and maintenance requirements. |

 Online